ourworldventures/ourworld_books_OLD/books/zanzibar_cybercity/src/ourfinance/custodian_steps.md

 The Bank of Tanzania must make a decision within 1-3 months of receiving a complete application.
 However, the expected time to obtain a licence is expected to take about 3 months.

-## Preperation phase (1-2 month)
+## Preperation phase (1 week - 2 month)

 - Preliminary assessment of project (reveiew documents on hands, etc.)
 - General consulting regarding the Custodian licensing process
 - Preparation of (a) Business plan (b) Program of Operations (c) preliminary Financial Forecasts
 - Shareholders and Group Companies Due Diligence
 - Local Company Formation and assistance with Bank account opening for share capital contribution
-- Human resource (at least 4 employees shall be in Zanzibar)
+- Human resource (at least 1 employees shall be in Zanzibar)
-- Help establish local office in OURTOWN
+- Help establish local office in OurTown

 ## Licensing phase (1-3 months)